ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 {{% fig "staten-island/1862-1863-irs-tax-assessment" /%}}

 Bartlett Brown’s obituary
 So, the years around 1860 were a time of change for Bartlett and the Mills family.
-The Mills would soon leave for Corfu and Bartlett started a new grocery store, married, and started a family of his own, as indicated by the 1865 census:
+The Mills moved to Corfu and Bartlett started a new grocery store, married, and started a family of his own, as indicated by the 1865 census:

 {{% fig "staten-island/census-1865-nys-brown" /%}}